RyanZotti/Self-Driving-Car/README.md

 	http://192.168.0.35/webcam.mjpeg

 Start the API webserver.
 Log into the Raspberry Pi in another tab.
 Clone this repo on the Pi and move into the folder.
-Then run this command.
+Then start the server that will accept remote commands to drive the car (see the `drive_api.py` command below).

+Driving speed could be a parameter that the AI learns, but for simplicity I made speed a CLI argument that is constant for the entire driving session.
+The car uses pulse-width modulation (PWM) to change speed, and the server's CLI accepts a speed parameter called "speed_percent" that determines the PWM setting on the Pi.
+A speed percent of 100 translates to max speed while 0 means the car will never move.

+I'll generally use a higher speed (90-100) when collecting training data and a much lower speed (40-50) when I let the AI take over.
+Sometimes you'll also need to adjust speed to match the terrain.
+For example, my car is slow on carpet, so when the AI drives on carpet I might set a speed of 80 or even 100.
+The command below will start the server that accepts remote driving commands.

-	sudo python3 drive_api.py
+	sudo python3 drive_api.py --speed_percent 50

 On my Pi the drive API script fails if I call it with Python 2 or if I don't call it with root, but this all depends on how you set everything up and might differ based on how you did your installation.